How to Get to Providencia from San Andres: Colombia

 With no doubt, Providencia is Colombia's best-kept secret.
 Located closer to Nicaragua than to Colombia, it forms part of the Archipelago of San Andrés, Providencia and Santa Catalina.

-With pristine unspoiled beaches, void of cruise ships and hoards of tourists, crystal clear turquoise waters, snorkelling hotspots and a breeze that sweeps through your hair as you sip on a cold beverage forgetting any worries, Providencia is a dream destination.
+With pristine, unspoiled beaches, void of cruise ships and hordes of tourists, crystal clear turquoise waters, snorkelling hotspots and a breeze that sweeps through your hair as you sip on a cold beverage, forgetting any worries, Providencia is a dream destination.

-There's no hot water in most accommodation options, little to no wifi and mosquitos and sand flies roam during prime hours.
+There's no hot water in most accommodation options, little to no Wi-Fi, and mosquitoes and sand flies roam during prime hours.

 But Providencia is the kind of island you don't come across all too often, a place where you truly can switch off, relax and enjoy the beautiful Caribbean beaches all to yourself!